Nice offers a blend of Mediterranean climate and French Riviera elegance, attracting tourists year-round.

-A city tour of Nice is an excellent way to delve into the city’s rich past and cultural diversity.
+A city tour of Nice is an excellent way to discover the city’s past and cultural diversity.
 The appealing Old Town, vibrant building exteriors, and striking architecture make Nice a worthwhile city to explore, even during winter.

 This walking tour of Old Town Nice highlights the city’s key points of interest.

 Alternatively, consider taking this food tour to understand local culture via their gastronomy.
 I definitely recommend this in Nice, given its diverse food history and wonderful food and markets.